 Machinery and mechanism of transcription in prokaryotes and eukaryotes-RNA polymerases, Transcription unit, Transcription factors, Synthesis of rRNA.
-(Chapter 12: Watson; Chapter 21: Becker)

-Unit 4: Translation
+Unit 4: Translation 12 hrs

-Genetic code, Degeneracy of the genetic code and Wobble hypothesis; Process of protein synthesis in prokaryotes: Ribosome structure, fidelity of protein synthesis, aminoacyl-tRNA synthetases and charging of tRNA; Proteins involved in initiation, elongation and termination of polypeptide chain, Inhibitors of protein synthesis; Difference between prokaryotic and eukaryotic translation.
+Genetic code, Degeneracy of the genetic code and Wobble hypothesis; Process of protein synthesis in prokaryotes: Ribosome structure, fidelity of protein synthesis, aminoacyltRNA synthetases and charging of tRNA; Proteins involved in initiation, elongation and termination of polypeptide chain, Inhibitors of protein synthesis; Difference between prokaryotic and eukaryotic translation.